 These and other risks may affect the value of your investment.
 You should not invest in the product if you do not understand or are not comfortable with such risks.

-* An "overseas-listed investment product" in this statement refers to a capital markets product that is listed for quotation or quoted only on overseas securities exchange(s) or overseas future(s) (collectively referred to as "overseas exchanges").
+* An "overseas-listed investment product" in this statement refers to a capital markets products that is approved in principle for listing and quotation only on, or listed for quotation or quoted only on, one or more overseas exchanges.

 Differences in Regulatory Regimes

 - Overseas markets may be subject to different regulations, and may operate differently from approved exchanges in Singapore.
 For example, there may be different rules providing for the safekeeping of securities and monies held by custodian banks or depositories.
 This may affect the level of safeguards in place to ensure proper segregation and safekeeping of your investment products or monies held overseas.
 There is also the risk of your investment products or monies not being protected if the custodian has credit problems or fails.
 Overseas markets may also have different periods for clearing and settling transactions.
 These may affect the information available to you regarding transaction prices and the time you have to settle your trade on such overseas markets.

 - Overseas markets may be subject to rules which may offer different investor protection as compared to Singapore.
 Before you start to trade, you should be fully aware of the types of redress available to you in Singapore and other relevant jurisdictions, if any.

 - Overseas-listed investment products may not be subject to the same disclosure standards that apply to investment products listed for quotation or quoted on an approved exchange in Singapore.
 Where disclosure is made, differences in accounting, auditing and financial reporting standards may also affect the quality and comparability of information provided.
 It may also be more difficult to locate up-to-date information, and the information published may only be available in a foreign language.